Stripe, Inc.

-Stripe, Inc. is an Irish-American multinational financial services and software as a service (SaaS) company dual-headquartered in South San Francisco, California, United States, and Dublin, Ireland.
+Stripe, LLC is an Irish-American multinational financial services and software as a service (SaaS) company dual-headquartered in South San Francisco, California, United States, and Dublin, Ireland.
 The company primarily offers payment-processing software and application programming interfaces for e-commerce websites and mobile applications.

-Stripe is the largest privately owned fintech company with a valuation of about $107 billion and over $1.4 trillion in payment volume processed in 2024.
+Stripe is the largest privately owned financial technology company with a valuation of about $159 billion and over $1.9 trillion in payment volume processed in 2025, processing transactions for 5 million businesses in that year.